DC Angel Investors: Hidden Tips for Startup Success

 Researching Potential Investors

-Identify potential DC angel investors by focusing on their investment interests.
+Identify potential DC angel investors by focusing on their investment interests and areas of expertise.
 Look for individual investors or networks that align with your industry or business model.
 Use the following methods:

 - Online Platforms: Utilize platforms like AngelList and SeedInvest, which list angels actively seeking investments in startups.